-Best AirPlay speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best AiPlay speakers you can buy in 2020.
+Best AirPlay speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best AirPlay speakers you can buy in 2021.

-AirPlay speakers are a great way to stream wireless music if you own an iPhone, iPad or Mac, and an effective way to do multi-room without getting locked into a single audio brand.
-AirPlay is simple, and, while Bluetooth is ubiquitous, there are still advantages to choosing an AirPlay speaker instead.
+AirPlay speakers don't have to be made by Apple, but it does help.
+There are plenty of other five-star ways of streaming wireless music from an iPhone, iPad or Mac, but AirPlay is an effective way to do multi-room without getting locked into a single audio brand.
+AirPlay is simple, and, while Bluetooth is ubiquitous, there are still advantages to choosing one of the best AirPlay speakers instead.

 Apple's streaming technology can stretch over a longer distance.
 AirPlay uses lossless compression rather than lossy Bluetooth, and the direct connection between the iOS device and the AirPlay speaker gives you control over both the volume of your speaker and the volume of your device.